The Girl in the Well is Me

 There are a lot of things going wrong with Kammie's life right now - so much so that she talks about not dying, but "un-being."
 Pieces of her story unfold and we discover that in addition to trouble with the mean girls, her mother is falling apart and her brother ignores her, and her father is in prison for a crime he committed.
 There's good and bad here - the book suffers because when one character is stuck somewhere alone, you have the Castaway movie effect - in order to have dialogue, you need internal monologue, flashback, and/or imaginary friends, and the book uses all of these.
-There is some language that would not be appropriate for a read-aloud in most U.S. schools.
+There is some language that would not be appropriate for a read-aloud in most U.S. elementary schools.

-Fun Fact: The author was born and raised in Nanaimo, British Columbia.
+Fun Fact: The author was born and raised in Nanaimo, British Columbia

-'We ARE helping.
+"'We ARE helping.
 DUH!'

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .